data-creative/data-creative.github.io/_posts/2017-06-30-next-train-mobile.md

 ## Design Principles

+When designing the app, I prioritized simplicity of user experience.
+Specifically, my goal was to minimize the number of clicks required to perform a schedule search.

-When designing the app, I prioritized simplicity.
-I noticed from my own user behavior that there was a single trip I took all the time, with the same origin and destination station.
+I noticed from my own user behavior that I was taking the same one or two trips over and over.
 I assumed commuters would have the same user experience.
-So I allowed the user to specify a favorite route to minimize future clicking.

-Once a user has specified a favorite route, this route shows up automatically when they open the app, and subsequent schedule searches only involve one click!
+So I allowed the user to specify favorite routes to minimize future clicking.
+Once a user has specified a favorite route, the route shows up automatically when they open the app, and subsequent schedule searches only involve one click!

+I also noticed I usually searched for today's schedule or tomorrow's schedule, so I hard-coded these favorite searches into the user interface, while at the same time allowing the user to optionally search a custom date.

 The best user feedback I have received about this app is that "It looks like it was built by Google".
+So kudos to [Native Base](https://nativebase.io/) and [React Native Vector Icons](https://github.com/oblador/react-native-vector-icons) for providing the slick UI components and icons, respectively.
+Also thanks to the [React Native Date-picker](https://github.com/xgfe/react-native-datepicker) and [React Native Swipe List](https://github.com/jemise111/react-native-swipe-list-view) libraries for providing intuitive ways to pick dates and delete list items, respectively.

-So kudos to [Native Base](https://nativebase.io/) for providing the slick UI components.
-I would consider using NativeBase in the future, but I also have my eye on [Twitter Bootstrap components](https://react-bootstrap.github.io/introduction.html) making their way into the React Native ecosystem.
+> Note: I would consider using NativeBase components in the future, but I also have my eye on [Twitter Bootstrap components](https://react-bootstrap.github.io/introduction.html) making their way into the React Native ecosystem.
+Let's see how the competition unfolds.